gmcnickle/zany_passwords/README.md

 - **[New-ZanyPassphrase.ps1](https://github.com/gmcnickle/zany_passwords/blob/main/New-ZanyPassword.ps1)** – A fun generator that creates memorable (and surprisingly strong) passphrases using slightly absurd phrases.
 - **[Measure-PassphraseStrength.ps1](https://github.com/gmcnickle/zany_passwords/blob/main/Measure-PassphraseStrength.ps1)** – A helper script that estimates how secure a passphrase is using an adjusted entropy formula.

+> 📝 NOTE: This model only penalizes phrases that match known templates or show structural signals of predictability.
+Highly original or unseen phrases (even if quote-like) may bypass these checks.
+Future enhancements could incorporate embedding-based semantic similarity for more robust detection.

 You can run either script directly from PowerShell.
 They’re self-documenting with `-?` or `Get-Help`, but here’s a quick primer:

 ### Generating Passphrases